AdaCore/learn/lectures/06_SPARK_2014/book/02_Flow_Analysis.rst

 Incorrect Parameter Mode
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Parameter modes influence the behavior of the compiler and are a key point for documenting the usage of a subprogram.
 Flow analysis will check that specified parameter modes always correspond to their usage in the subprogram’s body.
-More precisely, it will check that an **`in`** parameter is never updated, either directly or through a subprogram call.
-It will also check that the initial value of an **`out`** parameter will never be read in the subprogram, as it may not be copied on subprogram entry.
-Finally, flow analysis will also warn when an **`in out`** parameter is not updated or when its initial value is not used in the subprogram, as it may be the sign of an error.
+More precisely, it will check that an :ada:`in` parameter is never updated, either directly or through a subprogram call.
+It will also check that the initial value of an :ada:`out` parameter will never be read in the subprogram, as it may not be copied on subprogram entry.
+Finally, flow analysis will also warn when an :ada:`in out` parameter is not updated or when its initial value is not used in the subprogram, as it may be the sign of an error.
 An example is shown below in the subprogram called *Swap*.

 .. code:: ada